GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

  --dc           Specifies if topup distortion correction (DC) will be performed
                 [Values]
                 1: perform DC.
-A reverse EPI scan EPI_reverse0.nii is required for this option (Default)
+A reverse EPI scan EPI_reverse0.nii is required (Default)
-                0: do not perform DC, especially when the user does not have the reverse EPI scan.
+                0: do not perform DC.
+E.g., if EPI_reverse0.nii is not available.

  --bet          Brain mask parameter in FSL bet
                 [Values]